thomasWeise/texgit_tex/README.md

 1. `pdflatex article`
 2. `python3 -m texgit.run article`
 3. `pdflatex article`

+During the first `pdflatex` run, all the requests to `texgit` are collected (and stored in the `aux` file).
+Calls to `\gitPath{...}` return the path to an empty dummy file.
+In the second step, `python3 -m texgit.run article`, the Python companion package is applied, reads the `aux` file, executes all the queries, and assigns proper paths to their results to them.
+In the second `pdflatex` run, `\gitFile` now returns the paths to the correctly downloaded and processed files.

 ## 3. Files
 Below, we provide a list of files that may be interesting to look at.